SFitz911/Mozart_Dueling_AI_V10/SETUP_INSTRUCTIONS.md

 **Don't worry if you're not tech-savvy!
 This guide will walk you through everything step by step.**

+## 🧪 Want to Test Before Full Setup?

+**Quick Test**: Open `TEST_ERRORS.md` in this folder - it has ready-to-copy code examples that show Mozart AI in action!
+Perfect for understanding what the app does before setting it up.

 ## 🎯 What is Setup and Why Do I Need It?

 **Setup** is like installing Mozart AI on your computer so it can work properly.
 Think of it like setting up a new phone - you need to: